Afghanistan's first female rapper upbeat on future

 Soosan says that as refugees, her family - like many Afghans - found life hard, both in Pakistan and Iran.

 "When we were there, my parents sent me to buy bread from the bakeries, and in both countries people pushed me back to the end of the queue.
 They treated Afghans very badly.
 I also say in my song that I don't want our neighbours to interfere in our country - be that Pakistan, Iran or any other country.
-Let us build our country ourselves."'Not Taliban'
+Let us build our country ourselves."

 So what drew her to rap?

 "I listened to other Afghan rappers, and realized that I can share my feelings with my people by singing rap," she says.
 "I can tell all of those sad stories in a peaceful way by rapping.
 But before I started, I asked my father's permission to sing rap and he said yes."

 Farid Rastagar has become Soosan's mentor, and believes music is essential for young people in the country.

 "Only one thing can really inspire young people, and that's music.
 Over the past 10 years, many have become singers, and there are so many new radio and TV stations," he says.

 "Music has improved a lot in Afghanistan, and this young generation has the talent.
 They want to tell people they are not extremists and they are not Taliban - and they want to help change this country."

 But Soosan's career has also been driven by financial necessity.
 Returning to Afghanistan seven years ago from Pakistan, her family couldn't afford to send her to school.

 She had to find work, first as a seamstress, but then - when the family moved to Kabul - as an actress.
 She now supports her family by acting in popular soap operas.